somiibo/module-package-examples/README.md

 - `options` <[Object]>
   - `wait` <?[number]> A maximum number of milliseconds to wait as the variable is periodically polled

-- returns: <[Promise]<`any`>> - The method resolves when the variable is retrieved an either matches the compare function or times out.
+- returns: <[Promise]<`any`>> - This method resolves when the variable is retrieved an either matches the compare function or times out.

 Get and return a variable from within the webpage.
 Only global scoped variables are acessible.